 What is the time commitment like if I join?

 Your time commitment will vary from how involved you are within your house.
 Expect to spend at a minimum around 3-4 hours a week being committed to your fraternity.
 Even the most involved members still have time to study, play intramural sports, and explore Seattle.
 Like many other things in life, the more you put into it, the more you will get out.

 Are Greek students able to maintain a high grade point average (GPA) in the greek community?

 Students often find managing their time difficult when moving from the highly structured high school environment to the freedoms of college.
 The Greek community can assist students in their transition to becoming a successful University of Washington student.
 Being a member of the Greek community gives students access to a vast network of fellow Greeks studying similar subjects who can help to guide them academically.
 Each fraternity at UW also works hard to educate their members on campus resources such as study skill centers, computer labs, and libraries.
 It should also be noted that Greeks have consistently achieved a higher GPA than the all-undergraduate student body.
 Click here for listing of Past Grade Reports.

 Will working and going to school conflict with fraternity membership?

-Who is actually in charge of the fraternity?
+Who is in charge of a fraternity?

 A variety of individuals oversee the operations of fraternities at the University of Washington.
 Fraternity members elected to officer positions in each organization manage the day-to-day operations of the fraternity.
 These officers are assisted by members serving on committees and by alumni who act as advisors.
 In addition, each Greek organization at UW is associated with its national organization, which offers support, advice, and direction through a paid professional staff and regional volunteers.
 Professional staff from the University are also employed to assist and monitor the activities of Greek organizations, through organizations like the Intrafraternity Council.